yassblass/zenitsuCoding/README.md

 * **Laravel** for the back-end
 * **Docker**

+### Docker
+You can access our web application via this link : https://10.3.50.14/ (Make sure the school VPN is on)
+* See "Sprint Retrospective" in deliverables folder to understand Docker problems

 ### Launch our Web Application on your localhost
 * `composer install` => Downloads all the libraries and dependencies for composer
 * `npm install` => Downloads a package and it's dependencies